OpenSourceOV/image-processing-instructions/instructions.md

     ![](./imagesv2/cleaning/2.png)

-    You need to use the shift (windows) or command (mac) key to select multiple items from the list.
+    Use the shift (windows) or command (mac) key to select multiple items from the list.
 Select the two windows relevant to the two differences stacks.

     ![](./imagesv2/cleaning/3.png)

-    If they are in sync you should see a cursor appear on both images
+    If they are in sync you should see a cursor appear on both images.

     ![](./imagesv2/cleaning/4.png)

-    Scroll through one of the stacks to bring the stack positions into sync (i.e. they should be on the same slice).
+    Scroll through one of the stacks to bring the stack positions into sync.
+They should be on the same slice number.

     ![](./imagesv2/cleaning/5.png)

 3. In this example stack the first 117 slices contain non-embolism pixels resulting from scanning artefacts and leaf shrinkage.
-We'll use the 'Clear Slices' function to do a bulk clear of those slices.
+We'll use the 'Clear Slices' function to bulk clear these slices.

     ![](./imagesv2/cleaning/6.png)
     ![](./imagesv2/cleaning/7.png)